StoreMyProjects/flask-postgresql-app/README.md

 # flask-postgesql-app
-This deploys flask app and postgres db on kubernetes cluster using docker images.
+This deploys flask app and postgres db docker containers on a Kubernetes cluster.

 ## Prerequisites